How we handle the utility companies for your rental property in Prince William County

-Please plan on paying your utilities through to the second day of the renter taking possession of the rental investment.
-We advise tenants to put utilities in their name 1 day prior to occupancy.
-We encourage this overlap between tenant and rental investor to make sure that the utilities do not go off during the transition.
+Please plan on paying your utilities through to the second day of the renter taking possession of the rental property.
+We advise tenants to put utilities in their name 1 day before occupancy.
+We encourage this overlap between tenant and landlord to ensure that the utilities are not turned off during the transition.

 Landlord Reference